ELBOW REEF LIGHT

 Last manual, kerosene fueled, intact and complete Lightstation on the planet.

 The Elbow Reef Lightstation in Hope Town, Elbow Cay, Abaco, Bahamas, has the only manned lighttower in the world who's burner has not been electrified.
 Its lens is hand-wound and it is fueled by kerosene.
-Its caretakers, The Elbow Reef Lighthouse Society, need to raise over $700,000 to repair damages caused by Hurricane Dorian.

 We are the custodians entrusted with the ongoing preservation and restoration of the 1864 Elbow Reef Lighthouse and Lightstation.